 The carpet features 15 to 25 colors, providing huge flexibility in terms of style and décor.
 Popular Persian designs are Kirman, Isfahan, Tabriz, and Kashan.
 Persian rugs are also made in Pakistan, thanks to the descendants of the Persian artists of the Mughal Empire.

-Bokhara rugs are generally composed of 100% wool on a cotton warp and weft.
+Pakistani Bokhara rugs are generally composed of 100% wool on a cotton warp and weft.
 And it takes 9-10 months to complete a 9’x12′ rug.
 They are praised for velvety, plush piles and pliant texture.
-The major hubs of Bokhara rugs in Pakistan are Multan, Hyderabad, and Lahore.
+The major hubs of Pakistani Bokhara rugs are Multan, Hyderabad, and Lahore.

 Baluchi (pronounced as Bah-loo-chee) is made by the Baluchi tribes in Baluchistan province in Pakistan.
 The rug’s trademarks are whimsy, surprising color pallet, and playful patterns.